 Does the CARES Act Include an Employee Benefit?

-As a tax-free employee benefit, employers can elect to pay up to $5,250 as a student loan repayment.
+As a tax-free employee benefit, employers can elect to pay up to $5,250 annually as a student loan repayment.
 This amount will not be considered taxable income to the employee.
-It is applicable to student loan payments made after the signing of the CARES Act on March 27, 2020, and before January 1, 2021.
-The $5,250 total includes both repayment of student debt and education assistance benefits excluded from employee’s income for the calendar year.
+It is applicable to student loan payments made after the signing of the CARES Act on March 27, 2020.
+The Consolidated Appropriations Act, 2021, extends this benefit through December 31, 2025.
+The $5,250 total includes both repayment of student debt and education assistance benefits excluded from the employee’s income for the calendar year.

 How Can Borrowers Get Assistance or Additional Information?